13 Mother’s Day Gift Box & Basket Ideas That Beat a Basic Paper Bag Any Day

 Price: $30-$55

-For the artistic or crafty mom, fill a basket with watercolor paints, quality brushes, sketch pads, adult coloring books, or a DIY candle-making kit.
+For the artistic or crafty mom, fill your container with watercolor paints, quality brushes, sketch pads, adult coloring books, or a DIY candle-making kit.
 This is less about the individual items and more about giving her permission to take time for herself and create something.

 If she’s already into a specific craft, lean into that.
 If she’s mentioned wanting to try something new, this is your chance to support that.
 Pair it with a handwritten note that says “take an afternoon just for you.”